ProgrammingInPoppyFields/stock-sorter/README.md

 | `RAINBOW` | Couldn't make up its mind.
 No single color owned more than 50% of the saturated pixels, so here it lives |

 Classification works by downsampling each image to 150×150, converting pixels to HSV, filtering out near-black, blown-out, and low-saturation pixels, then seeing which color bucket wins.
 If nothing dominates, it's a rainbow.
 If the whole thing is basically desaturated, it's monochrome.

 ---

+## A word of warning

+The color sorting is math, not magic.
+It downsamples your image to a tiny thumbnail, runs some HSV arithmetic, and makes its best guess.
+This works surprisingly well most of the time, and then occasionally it will put a perfectly normal sunset photo in MONOCHROME or file a green forest shot under RAINBOW and you will have no idea why.

+This is not a bug.
+This is a statistical model making a judgment call on 22,500 pixels of heavily compressed image data.
+Sometimes it's wrong.
+Sometimes it's confidently, spectacularly wrong.
+A photo of a red barn at dusk might end up in ORANGE.
+A blue sky with a lot of clouds might land in MONOCHROME.
+An image that looks clearly purple to your human eyes might register as PINK because the hue was 319° and the cutoff is 320°.

+You can re-sort anything that ends up in the wrong place manually.
+That's what folders are for.
+Don't blame us, blame the HSV color space.

+---